Pablosatorre/pbo_spectate/README.md

 ![pre](https://media.discordapp.net/attachments/907726012031320153/1018913257081274508/unknown.png?width=258&height=429)

 **ENG** |
-ESX spectate optimized and ui redesign, [F11 to open] press [G] to open player control menu, you can see:
+ESX spectate optimized and ui redesign, [F11 to open main menu] press [G] to open player control menu (with a player selected), you can see:

 - Ic name,
 - Money,